 - Enhanced Volatility – Trading after the bell is usually done by sophisticated investors with lots of capital at their disposal.
 So while the volume disappears after hours, the volatility does not – especially when earnings surpass or fail to meet expectations.

 - Chance to beat the crowds – After hours trading provides a window to jump in on stocks before the masses.
 If you’re researching stocks and find a promising trend that could explode the next day, you don’t have to wait and fight the crowd for shares – just buy in the post-market session.
-Not only can you react first to news, but you’ll get your shares before the frenzy of traders the following day.
+You’ll be able to get the jump on the news and get your shares at a price you want instead of battling the crowd the next day.

 How to Find After Market Movers